 - Use minimal detergent and rinse more than you think you need.

-- Treat whole panels when possible to avoid “clean circles.”
+- Treat whole panels when possible to avoid a visible cleaned circle.

-- Avoid water entirely on solvent-only, velvet/suede-like, or unknown fabrics.
+- Skip DIY water methods on solvent-only, velvet-like, suede-like, or unknown fabrics.

 Related Sofa Cleaning Questions People Also Ask